tngo0508/CPSC-531/project3/README.txt

 To run query:
 ./main.py BINARY_FILE COMMAND [VERBOSE]

-For query commands (q1, q2, q3, q4), add -v at the end see verbose output
+For query commands (q1, q2, q3, q4), add -v at the end to see verbose output

 EXAMPLE:
 Query 1: